DefinitelyTyped/tsd/README.md

 	// no
 });
 ````

 For a practical example see [grunt-tsd](https://github.com/DefinitelyTyped/grunt-tsd).

 TSD uses Promise/A+ by [kriskowal/q](https://github.com/kriskowal/q) and [kriskowal/q-io](https://github.com/kriskowal/q-io) packages. :point_left::+1:

+Note: Keep in mind this project started as a `<reference>` style TypeScript `v0.8.x` single-file compile target, which makes it harder to limit the exported API compared to `import` multi-file style.
+This is also why the definitions include more then just the `tsd` namespace.

+API export is somewhat experimental; take care to lock versions and test on upgrade.
+If you plan to use TSD as module in a tool or project then feel free to [leave a message](https://github.com/DefinitelyTyped/tsd/issues) and coordinate stuff.

 ### API docs